pharo-open-documentation/pharo-wiki/General/MustKnowForBeginners.md

 To do that we need to open a playground and type the text (or select some text in an editor) then select on a right click `Code search...` then `Method source with it`.

 This will open a message browser with all the methods/class comments containing the string of code we are looking for.

+## Interupt the Pharo process

+Pharo currently run in one thread.
+If you launch a method taking a lot of time to run, or if you have an infinite loop in your code, you might want to interupt the process.

+It is possible to do that in Pharo with the shortcut `cmd/ctrl + .`.

+> This feature will work in most cases but sometime it might not work because a faulty code will have fill up too much the memory.

 ## Debuging facilities